martindevans/MumbleSharp/Readme.md

     - MumbleClient is a console mumble client, a console application to use for testing and learning.
     - MumbleGuiClient is a winform mumble client, a minimalistic client but fully functional: channels display and switching, message chat, voice support, playback/recording device selection and a very basic voice detection.

-As you can see from the MumbleClient Program.cs creating a new client is very simple:

- 1. Implement IMumbleProtocol and implement methods to respond to messages of different types however you wish.
- 2. Use a MumbleConnection to connect to a server.

 ## NuGet Package

 You may find the MumbleSharp library as a NuGet package: